smartbcity/fixers-g2/README.md

 - @smartb/g2-forms regroups the components to build a complete form like text-fields, select etc...

 - @smartb/g2-layout regroups complexe layouts to structure an application like nav-bar, steppers, tools-menu etc...

+- @smartb/g2-notifications regroups the components to notify the user of an application.

 - @smartb/g2-providers regroups provider to make a standard modern react app like i18n, redux etc...